Well-Posedness for Dean-Kawasaki Models of Vlasov-Fokker-Planck Type: Introduction

-The most prominent purely diffusive example is the Dean-Kawasaki equation, which is a field-theoretic mesoscopic description of interacting particle systems obeying overdamped (first order) Langevin dynamics~\cite{Dean1996a,Kawasaki1973a}.
+We first review the situation for purely diffusive (Fokker-Planck) type of equations, as it is much better studied.
+The most prominent purely diffusive example is the Dean-Kawasaki equation, which is a field-theoretic mesoscopic description of interacting particle systems obeying overdamped (first order) Langevin dynamics~\cite{Dean1996a,Kawasaki1973a}, cf.~\cite{illien2025} for a recent survey.
 The resulting stochastic partial differential equation (SPDE) is a singular supercritical SPDE with non-Lipschitz multiplicative noise.
 It is known~\cite{Konarovskyi2019a,Konarovskyi2020a} that the equation is well-posed only for initial data given by suitable atomic measures, such as empirical measures.
-Smoothened versions of the Dean-Kawasaki equation equation are analyzed in~\cite{Cornalba2019a, Djurdjevac2024a, Fehrman2024a, Mariani2010a}, where it can be shown that more regular, spatially diffuse solutions exist.

-In this article, we discuss an analogue of the Dean-Kawasaki equations for fluid particles in the inertial (i.e., second order, not overdamped) regime.
-As main difference to previous works~\cite{Cornalba2021a,Cornalba2019a,Cornalba2020a,Lutsko2012a} on such systems, we chose a parametrization of the fluid states by densities for the resulting particle field which depend on position and velocity, $(x,v)\in \R^d\times \R^d$.
-This allows us to derive a description of the system by a stochastic partial differential equation (SPDE) in a straightforward way, without heuristic steps or assumptions on being in local equilibrium.
-The evolution is described by measures $\mu_t\in \mathcal P(\R^d\times \R^d), t\geq 0$, solving equations of the type